zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 ### Task 3: Migrate the on-premises SQL database to Azure

-In this task, you will migrate the ContosoInsurance database from on-premises (Lab VM) into Azure SQL Database
+In this task, you will migrate the Contoso Insurance database from on-premises (Lab VM) into Azure SQL Database

 #### Tasks to complete

--   Use SSMS to deploy the ContosoInsurance database to Microsoft Azure SQL Database
+-   Use SSMS to deploy the Contoso Insurance database to Microsoft Azure SQL Database

 #### Exit criteria